heyitsmeyo/Freertos-rpi-pico/README.md

-This is freertos project to run on raspberry pi pico with the ability to access to bootsel mode
+This is freertos project to blibk led  on  a raspberry pi pico with the ability to access to bootsel mode

 The tools you need : pico-sdk :